-The restoration of Judah
+The Restoration of Judah

 The prophet Obadiah doesn’t end his book with this gloomy theme of hostility.
 He announces a divine promise of restoration for Israel after the return from exile.
-For he declared that the house of Jacob would again “possess their possessions” (Obadiah 1:17), and extend their borders (vs. 19, 20).
-The promises of vs. 17–21 were never fully fulfilled because of the failure of the Jews to carry on the spiritual revival needed to make it possible to receive the destiny God intended for them.
+For he declared that the house of Jacob would again “possess their possessions” (Obadiah 1:17), and extend their borders (verses 19, 20).
+The promises of verses 17–21 were never fully fulfilled because of the failure of the Jews to carry on the spiritual revival needed to make it possible to receive the destiny God had intended for them.

 In His service,